mgnooj/monochord-web/docs/tutorial-extras/synth.md

 # Synth

-Dive into the Monochord's flexible synthesis module.
+Dive into the Microton's flexible synthesis module.